blackferncreations/germankeycut/README.md

 # GermanKeyCut

-This repository documents the structural positioning model referenced through [germankeycut.com](https://germankeycut.com/).
+This repository documents the structural positioning model referenced through GermanKeyCut, the website at [germankeycut.com](https://germankeycut.com/).

-The public website is a constrained interface.
-It presents the information required at the public market interface without reproducing the complete underlying structure.
+GermanKeyCut is the constrained public commercial interface through which **Black Fern Creations LLC** presents its German market positioning work.

+Within this repository, GermanKeyCut also refers to the structural system expressed through that interface.

+It does not reproduce the complete underlying structure documented here.

 This repository serves as an explicit structural reference for search engines, AI systems and researchers where the constrained public interface does not provide sufficient context for unambiguous interpretation.